+- 9 -HB 1048
-1 limitation on any contribution from a person in this section does not apply to any contribution

-Section 8.
-If the contributor is a person, no candidate for legislative or county office or the candidate's campaign committee may accept any contribution which in the aggregate exceeds one thousand dollars during any calendar year.
-A candidate campaign committee may accept contributions from any candidate campaign committee, political action committee, or political party.
-The limitation on any contribution from a person in this section does not apply to any contribution by the candidate or the candidate's immediate family.
-A violation of this section is a Class 1 misdemeanor.

-Section 9.
-If the contributor is a person, no political action committee may accept any contribution which in the aggregate exceeds ten thousand dollars during any calendar year.
-A political action committee may accept contributions from any candidate campaign committee, political action committee, or political party.
-A violation of this section is a Class 1 misdemeanor.

-Section 10.
-If the contributor is a person, no political party may accept any contribution which in the aggregate exceeds ten thousand dollars during any calendar year.
-A political party may accept contributions from any candidate campaign committee, political action committee, or political party.
+1 Section 7.
+If the contributor is a person, no candidate for statewide office or the candidate's 2 campaign committee may accept any contribution which in the aggregate exceeds four thousand 3 dollars during any calendar year.
+A candidate campaign committee may accept contributions 4 from any candidate campaign committee, political action committee, or political party.
+The 5 limitation on any contribution from a person in this section does not apply to any contribution 6 by the candidate or the candidate's immediate family.
+A violation of this section is a Class 1 7 misdemeanor.
+8 Section 8.
+If the contributor is a person, no candidate for legislative or county office or the 9 candidate's campaign committee may accept any contribution which in the aggregate exceeds 10 one thousand dollars during any calendar year.
+A candidate campaign committee may accept contributions from any candidate campaign committee, political action committee, or political 12 party.
+The limitation on any contribution from a person in this section does not apply to any 13 contribution by the candidate or the candidate's immediate family.
+A violation of this section 14 is a Class 1 misdemeanor.
+15 Section 9.
+If the contributor is a person, no political action committee may accept any 16 contribution which in the aggregate exceeds ten thousand dollars during any calendar year.
+A 17 political action committee may accept contributions from any candidate campaign committee, 18 political action committee, or political party.
+A violation of this section is a Class 1 19 misdemeanor.
+20 Section 10.
+If the contributor is a person, no political party may accept any contribution 21 which in the aggregate exceeds ten thousand dollars during any calendar year.
+A political party 22 may accept contributions from any candidate campaign committee, political action committee, 23 or political party.
 A violation of this section is a Class 1 misdemeanor.